Heart transplant program in San Antonio

-The Advanced Heart Failure and Transplant Program at Methodist Heart Hospital offers medical and surgical therapies for heart failure.
+Methodist Healthcare offers The Advanced Heart Failure and Transplant Program to provide medical and surgical interventions for hearts that are failing.

-A heart transplant can replace a failing heart that no longer pumps enough to meet the demands of the body.
-The goal of the heart transplant program at Methodist Heart Hospital is to exhaust all medical therapies before resorting to a heart transplant, which is reserved as a final life-saving option.
-Transplantation is only considered for patients with severe heart failure who meet transplant criteria and otherwise have healthy organs.
+A heart transplant can help patients with heart failure, a condition that means the heart no longer pumps enough to meet the demands of the body.
+The goal of the heart transplant program is to exhaust all medical therapies before resorting to a heart transplant, which is reserved as a final life-saving option.

-The heart transplant team meets on a regular basis to discuss a candidate’s needs and the likelihood of a successful transplantation.
-If you are an ideal candidate for the procedure, your name is placed on the UNOS waiting list for a donor heart.
+The heart transplant team meets regularly to discuss a candidate’s needs and the likelihood of a successful transplantation.
+If you are an ideal candidate for the procedure, your name is placed on the United Network for Organ Sharing (UNOS) waiting list for a donor heart.
 Your place on the list is determined by the severity of your illness and how long you have been waiting.
 You may move up or down the list as your condition declines or improves.

 As the donor heart is being transported to the hospital, the patient will be prepared for surgery.
 The transplant operation lasts four to six hours.
 During the procedure, the patient is placed on a heart-lung bypass machine, keeping the blood circulating and oxygenated.
 The diseased heart is removed, and the donor heart is reconnected to major blood vessels and surrounding tissues.

-After surgery, the patient is taken to the surgical intensive care unit and then transferred to a regular room in the hospital’s transplant unit.
-Most transplant patients spend approximately 10 days in the hospital following operation.
+After surgery, the patient is taken to the Surgical Intensive Care Unit and then transferred to a regular room in the hospital’s transplant unit.
+Most transplant patients spend approximately 10 days in the hospital following an operation.

-While hospitalized, the transplant program inter-disciplinary team of physicians, nurses, dietitians and social workers provide post-transplant education and support services.
+While hospitalized, the transplant program team provides post-transplant education and support services.
 The patient is informed about diet, exercise, cardiac rehabilitation and medications.

 Your transplant team will do their best to reduce your chance of having complications and to treat any problems or difficulties right away.
-Following instructions carefully, and keeping your transplant team informed of any problems you think you may be having or are concerned about, will help you return to a normal, active life.
+Following instructions carefully, and keeping your transplant team informed of any problems you have or are concerned about, will help you return to a normal, active life.